 The Board currently consists of a non-executive Chairman, three executive directors and 11 further non-executive directors (not including the five alternate directors identified below).

-There are no potential conflicts of interest between any duties to TWUL of its directors and their private interests or duties.
+There are no potential conflicts of interest between any duties to TWUL of its directors, company secretary or assistant company secretary and their respective private interests or duties.

 Directors of TWUL

 Non-Executive Chairman